Kitware/vtk-book/VTKBook/05Chapter5.md

 ## 5.4 Cell Types

-A dataset consists of one or more cells (**Figure 5-2** and **Figure 5-4**).
+A dataset consists of one or more cells ({ref}`Figure 5-2 <Figure-5-2>` and {ref}`Figure 5-4 <Figure-5-4>`).
 Cells are the fundamental building blocks of visualization systems.
 Cells are defined by specifying a _type_ in combination with an ordered list of points.
 The ordered list, often referred to as the _connectivity list_, combined with the type specification, implicitly defines the topology of the cell.
 The _x-y-z_ point coordinates define the cell geometry.

-**Figure 5-3** shows one cell type, a hexahedron.
+{ref}`Figure 5-3 <Figure-5-3>` shows one cell type, a hexahedron.
 The ordered list is a sequence of point ids that index into a point coordinate list.
 The topology of this cell is implicitly known: we know that (8,10) is one of the 12 edges of the hexahedron, and that (8,10,22,21) is one of its six faces.

 Mathematically, we represent a cell by the symbol $C_i$.
 Then the cell is an ordered set of points $C_1 = {p_1, p_2,..., p_n}$ with $p_i \in P$ is a set of _n_-dimensional points (here $n=3$).
 The number of points _n_ using the cell is the _size_ of the cell.
 $U(p_i)$ is the collection of all cells using $p_i$: